 - Attorney fees for processing documents: $900+

 No one likes surprises at closing.
-Vista Properties will keep you informed to avoid any unwanted surprises!
+Vista Properties can explain the entire process to you, keep you on track throughout your purchase, and keep you informed to avoid any unwanted surprises!